 If your kitty loves milk and doesn’t seem to have any digestive issues when consuming it, it’s perfectly safe to serve it from time to time as a treat.
 Besides milk, cats can also consume yogurt and cheese; in fact, these may be better options for your cat than milk because they’re typically easier to digest.
 How is that possible, you ask?
 It’s quite simple – different types of dairy (cheese, milk, yogurt, cream) contain varying amounts of lactose, so some are easier on the stomach.
 Another reason why yogurt and cheese are easier to digest is because they’re cultured – they contain beneficial bacteria that help your cat digest food more easily.
 So, if your kitty is slightly sensitive to milk but really loves drinking it, switch to cultured yogurt or cheese (but in moderation, of course).

 Just remember that all treats, including various “people foods” like cheese, tuna and milk, should make up no more than 10% of your pet’s diet.
 The rest of the calories should come from a balanced diet, meaning good-quality cat food.
 This is an important rule to follow because if you start over-feeding your cat, it’s more than likely they’ll gain weight, and with it, increase their risk for developing diabetes and other health problems.
+Find out more about cat food for weight loss here.

 Is Milk Healthy for Cats?